Rugged Android PDA Scanner

-1. W-Fi – 802.11b/g/n. – The PDA will need Wi-Fi capabilities for it to utilise the existing wireless network to communicate.
+1. W-Fi – 802.11 a/b/g/n. – The PDA will need Wi-Fi capabilities for it to utilise the existing wireless network to communicate.
 There are also a number of ways the PDA is connected back thru the Wi-Fi network.

 - Using the browser on the PDA to connect to a web based application.

-- Building an application that will reside on the PDA scanner so when user clicks icon/app on PDA scanner, it connects back to host.
+- Building a thin client application that will reside on the PDA scanner so when user clicks icon/app on PDA scanner, it connects back to host.